1938 Austrian Anschluss referendum: Results

 Do you agree with the reunification of Austria with the German Reich that was enacted on 13 March 1938 and do you vote for the party of our leader Adolf Hitler?
+(Note: Bist Du mit der am 13.
+März vollzogenen Wiedervereinigung Österreichs mit dem Deutschen Reich einverstanden und stimmst Du für die Liste unseres Führers Adolf Hitler?)

 The officially published results showed 99.73% of voters in favour.